What Is The Best Life Jacket For Kayak Fishing?

 What kind of life jacket do you need for a kayak?

-Type 3 PFD For watersport competitions (waterskiing, sailing, kayaking, canoeing).
-Less bulky than Type 1 and Type 2 PFDs (so you have more freedom to move).
-Less buoyant than Type 1 PFDs (so you don’t float as well and you have to tread water).
+Type 3 PFDs are used for watersport competitions (waterskiing, sailing, kayaking, canoeing).
+They are less bulky than Type 1 and Type 2 PFDs (so you have more freedom to move) and less buoyant than Type 1 PFDs (so you don’t float as well and have to tread water).

 Which type of PFD is recommended for the Ocean?